How to Make Grilled Pizza

 10 tips for success and 18 recipes to try this weekend

 Warm, crisp-bottomed and a touch smoky, homemade grilled pizza is hands-down one of the tastiest things you can cook outdoors.
-Novelty, and the sheer fun of cooking over fire, make it a must-try technique, but it’s also an instant party-starter and a guaranteed crowd-pleaser.
+Novelty, and the sheer fun of cooking over fire, make it a must-try technique, but it’s also a great excuse for some home-grown weekend entertainment.

 While grilling pizza isn’t difficult, understanding a few concepts can make the difference between a ta-da experience and one that involves scorched or undercooked dough, or toppings that tumble off into the fire.
 Prep the dough for easy cooking, have everything you need right at hand, heat the fire to the right temp: These are the basics for how to grill pizza.
 Oh, and throw in a little flair at the end.
 But we’ll get to that.